DeepRegNet/DeepReg/docs/source/docs/configuration.md

 In the case that we have more than one label per image, we need to indicate to the loader which one to use.
 We can use the `sample_label` argument to indicate which method to use.
-Pass one of "sample", for random sampling, "first" for the first label, and "all" to use all the available labels:
+Pass one of "sample", for random sampling, or "all" to use all the available
+labels:

 ```yaml
 dataset: